Skip to content

 Inhibition of CD38 and influence of luteolin on NAD metabolism

-Importance for cardiovascular system
+importance for cardiovascular system

-If the heart does not receive enough blood for a short time (e.g.b: in the context of a heart attack) and then later is supplied with blood again (this is called reperfusion), an enzyme called CD38 becomes more active.
+If the heart does not receive enough blood for a short time (e.g. during a heart attack) and is then later supplied with blood again (this is called reperfusion), an enzyme called CD38 becomes more active.
 CD38 subsequently reduces the amount of an important substance called NADP(H) in the heart.
-NADP(H) helps produce nitric oxide (NO), an important substance that keeps our blood vessels functioning properly.
+NADP(H) helps produce nitric oxide (NO), an important substance that keeps our blood vessels working properly.

-Importance for the aging process
+importance for the aging process

-Anti-inflammatory properties
+anti-inflammatory properties

-Antioxidant activity of luteolin
+Antioxidant Activity of Luteolin

 There are several mechanisms that support the antioxidant activity of luteolin: